Delete a Debt Collection 2026: New Swiss SchKG Rules

 Claim amount: CHF [Amount]

-Date of delivery of the payment order: [Date]
+Date the payment order was served: [Date]

 Enclosures: [list of supporting documents such as payment receipts, correspondence, court judgments]